 Previous research suggests that hormonal factors might influence the development of keratinocyte cancers (KCs), but the evidence is inconsistent.1, 2 A potential mechanism for an association is photosensitization via estrogen.3 We examined the association between hormonal and reproductive factors and subsequent risk of first histologically confirmed primary BCC or SCC in a large cohort of women that was well-characterized with respect to important potential confounding factors, as well as clinical factors that may inform about possible detection bias.

 White women from the QSkin Sun and Health study4 with no past history of melanoma, excisions for skin cancer or more than 5 self-reported ablations for ‘sunspots or skin cancers’ were eligible for study (n=11,152).
 The latter criterion was stipulated to minimize potential bias caused by including women with prior disease in the analyses, since KCs can be ablated without a histologically confirmed diagnosis.
 Information on hormonal and reproductive factors was self-reported at baseline (2011).
-KC outcomes were identified from administrative medical claims data (Medicare - Australia’s universal health insurance scheme) to June 30, 2014 and exact diagnoses of BCC and SCC established through linkage with pathology records.5 We used Cox proportional hazards models to estimate the hazard ratios (HR) associated with OCs and MHT, age at menarche, menopausal status, age at menopause and parity and first histologically confirmed BCC/SCC, while taking account of the effects of sun exposure, phenotypic and lifestyle characteristics.
+KC outcomes were identified from administrative medical claims data (Medicare - Australia’s universal health insurance scheme) to June 30, 2014 and exact diagnoses of BCC and SCC established through linkage with pathology records.5 We used Cox proportional hazards models to estimate the hazard ratios (HR) associated with OCs and MHT, age at menarche, menopausal status, age at menopause and parity and first histologically confirmed BCC/SCC, while taking account of the effects of age, sun exposure, phenotypic and lifestyle characteristics.

-During a median follow-up of 3 years, 336 women developed one or more BCCs and 85 women one or more SCCs.
+Selected characteristics of the study cohort, overall and amongst post-menopausal women, are provided in Supplementary Table 1.
+During a median follow-up of 3 years, 336 women developed one or more BCCs (mean age 55.0 years) and 85 women one or more SCCs (mean age 55.6 years).
 We found no association between OC use (ever/never; duration of use), parity, age at menarche or menopause and incidence of BCC or SCC (Tables I, II).
 Among post-menopausal women, ever (vs. never) use of MHT at baseline was associated with an increased risk of BCC (adjusted HR 1.46; 95%CI 1.07-1.97), but there was no dose-response with duration of use (P trend 0.2; Table I).
 MHT use was not associated with SCC (0.79; 0.45-1.38).
 We investigated detection bias as a possible explanation for the positive association between MHT use and BCC through analyses stratified by self-reported history of skin checks by a doctor, and number of Medicare claims for doctor consultations, biopsies and cryotherapy treatments during follow-up; we observed no material difference in the effect estimates according to these factors.
+The association between MHT use and BCC did not differ materially across strata of sun exposure variables (data not shown).

 Our findings in relation to both OC and MHT use and BCC accord with findings from two other prospective studies, the USRT1 and the Danish Diet, Cancer and Health cohort,2 although a significant trend with duration of MHT use was observed in the USRT cohort.
+A limitation of our study was the relatively short follow up, and the analyses for SCC were constrained by sample size.

 In summary, we did not observe an association between OC use or reproductive factors and incidence of BCC or SCC but found a modest positive association between ever use of MHT and BCC only.
 While we found no conclusive evidence of detection bias or confounding to explain the latter finding, in view of the lack of a dose-response relationship, we counsel cautious interpretation until further longitudinal studies have explored these associations.